 The '-debug-source' option causes source code debugging information to be saved in the code generated.
-With this option run time error messages indicate the source code and its location, the backtraces are more precise, and the pp procedure will display the source code of compiled procedures.
+With this option run time error messages indicate the source code, the backtraces are more precise, and the pp procedure will display the source code of compiled procedures.
+When compiling a 3000 line Scheme file it was observed that the total compilation time is 90% longer and the executable code is 90% bigger.

 The '-debug-environments' option causes environment debugging information to be saved in the code generated.
 With this option the debugger will have access to the environments of the continuations.
 In other words the local variables defined in compiled procedures (and not optimized away by the compiler) will be shown by the ', e' REPL command.
+When compiling a 3000 line Scheme file it was observed that the total compilation time is 70% longer and the executable code is 40% bigger.